The Washington Spirit now has a woman in charge. For its players, that means a lot.

 Notes: Jaedyn Shaw, a 17-year-old forward from Frisco, Tex., began workouts with the Spirit on Tuesday.
 She is weighing whether to turn pro or play for the University of North Carolina, starting in the fall of 2023. …

-Ward is shorthanded for the next two weeks as 11 players report to five different national teams for tournaments.
+Ward is shorthanded for the next two weeks as 11 players report to five national teams for tournaments.
 Kelley O’Hara, Andi Sullivan and Trinity Rodman were among seven named to the 23-strong U.S. squad for the SheBelieves Cup. …

 The Spirit will play its first preseason game Feb.
 26 against Kansas City in Bradenton, Ward said.